Staying Alive (2012 film)

-Staying Alive is a 2012 Hindi-language social film directed by Anant Mahadevan, featuring Anant Mahadevan, Saurabh Shukla, Chandan Roy Sanyal in the lead roles.
-The film's music was composed by Sanjay Chowdhury.Art Director Tarun Agasty.
-The film was released.. on 3 February 2012.
+Staying Alive is a 2012 Hindi-language social film directed by Anant Mahadevan, featuring Anant Mahadevan, Saurabh Shukla, and Chandan Roy Sanyal in the lead roles.
+The film's music was composed by Sanjay Chowdhury.
+Art Director Tarun Agasty.
+The film was released on 3 February 2012.

 Plot

-The story is about two men who suffer a heart attack and share the hospital room.
+The story is about two men who suffer a heart attack and share a hospital room.
 Aditya (Ananth Mahadevan) is a newspaper editor who has already survived two strokes in the past and has somewhat adapted to the crisis.
-Shaukat Ali (Saurabh Shukla), an underworld kingpin who has often witnessed death closely, gets paranoid with his first heart-attack.
-The story is about their interactions and exchange of ideas in the ICU room that changes Ali's perspective towards life.
+Shaukat Ali (Saurabh Shukla), an underworld kingpin who has often witnessed death closely, gets paranoid when he gets his first heart attack.
+The story is about their interactions and exchange of ideas in the ICU room that change Ali's perspective towards life.